NVIDIA/cccl/docs/cub/benchmarking.rst

     ...

-The tuning infrastructure will build and execute all benchmarks and their variants one after each other, reporting the time it seconds it took to execute the benchmark executable.
+The tuning infrastructure will build and execute all benchmarks and their variants one after each other, reporting the time in seconds it took to execute the benchmark executable.

 It's also possible to benchmark a subset of algorithms and workloads: